 Wild Wyatt Whispers in the Wind

-When it came time to crate a memorial marker, it was only fitting that Admin created a design that reflects his wandering spirit.
+When it came time to create a memorial marker, it was only fitting that Admin created a design that reflects his wandering spirit.
 Take a look.

 Since we are perpetual nomads, we don’t have a backyard where we can place a memorial marker.
 So we installed the sign in the wild stretch of desert where we have spent winter for the last few years.
 It’s across from our favorite RV park, in a very sweet pet memorial area where Wyatt took his last stroller ride.
 This is a place where the coyotes yip and yowl every night of the week, where we lay in bed under the stars and listen to echoes of Wyatt’s spirit dancing in the wind.